Wednesday, October 12, 2011

 In their own right I viewed them as being musical philanthropist.
 Owning a club in New York called "20/20" followed by another called "The Sugar Bar" they were constantly giving artists a platform to come and "do their thing".
 Today "The Sugar Bar" is still going strong.
 There you'll discover Quincy Jones, Pattie LaBelle, Denzel Washington and Maya Angelou all hanging out checking the talent pool.

 For one month I was fortunate enough to be invited as a featured artist during a series called "Storming Mondays."
 As usual Nick and Val were gracious host and MC's for the evening.
+Their favorite song that I would do was of my arrangement on The Jackson 5 classic I Wanna Be Where You Are.

 It's hard for me to imagine that the team of Ashford & Simpson will no longer be, at least not in the physical sense.
 With his passing, a part of my life along with an era of music is gone.
 In many ways I can say it is because of Ashford & Simpson that I found this career and the joy of songwriting.
 A friend told me that a great song lives on.
 The same is true also of a great songwriter.